ShingZhanho/ENGG1340-Project-25Spring/README.md

 3. **Difficulty levels for every player**: Whether you are a novice seeking a gentle introduction to the chaos, a veteran who survives relent less waves and is equipped with precise skills, or a elite shooter, there is always a difficulty level just for you.
 In each level, the monster spawn rates, their speed and their amount are always changing.
 Get ready to push your limits and conquer the arena!
+4. **Dynamic combat–fast, fluid, and ferocious**: Bullets fly, monsters swarm, and every second counts.
+The game’s smooth mechanics ensure that your skill—not luck—determines victory.
+5. **Glory of the achievers**: After each round, your score is automatically stored into the leaderboard.
+Compete against yourself or others.
+   How long can you last?
+How many monsters can you slay before the inevitable end?
+The leaderboard awaits the boldest shooters.